mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/javascript.md

 ### jQuery Plugins

 A jQuery Plugin is essentially a method call which can act on a collection of DOM elements.
-It is contained within the ''jQuery.fn'' namespace, and attaches itself automatically to all jQuery collections.
+It is contained within the `jQuery.fn` namespace, and attaches itself automatically to all jQuery collections.
 The basics for are outlined in the official [jQuery Plugin Authoring](http://docs.jquery.com/Plugins/Authoring) documentation.

 There a certain [documented patterns](http://www.learningjquery.com/2007/10/a-plugin-development-pattern) for plugin